ukayani/cloud-init-example/README.md

 categorizations of the state of a machine ie. shutting down, rebooting, running with disk/network initialized etc.

 The default run-level in Amazon Linux is **3**, which means the system is running in a normal state.
-So when the rc job runs, it runs scripts/services in `/etc/rc.d/rc3.d`
+So when the rc job runs (in run-level 3), it runs scripts/services in `/etc/rc.d/rc3.d`

 As it turns out, one of the scripts/services defined in `/etc/rc.d/rc3.d` is **`cloud-init`** !